wighawag/web3w/README.md

-# web3w, a Library to handle web3 wallets using obsvervable states
+# web3w, a Library to handle web3 wallets using observable states

 ## install and setup